-To reduce their risk, one should exercise regularly, eat healthily, maintain a healthy weight, limit alcohol and smoking, and practice good oral care.
+To reduce their risk, one should exercise regularly, eat healthily, and maintain a healthy weight.
+Likewise, one should limit alcohol and smoking, and practice good oral care.

-The CDC recommends keeping oral health in check by brushing and flossing daily to remove bacteria lingering in the mouth.
-The dentist also plays a significant role in the oral health.
-This is particularly true in the detection for signs of gum disease that can be conducted via biannual check-ups.
+The CDC recommends keeping oral health in check by brushing and flossing daily.
+These daily tasks help remove bacteria lingering in the mouth.
+The dentist also plays a significant role in oral health.
+This is particularly true when detecting the signs of gum disease, which can be conducted via biannual check-ups.

 Oral cancer is the growth of cancerous tissue in the oral cavity.
 It comprises about 85 percent of all head and neck cancers.

 For oral cancer of the tongue, the figures remain promising.
 Survival rates are at 78 percent for the local stage, 63 percent for the regional stage, and 36 percent for distant stages.
 Meanwhile, oral cancer of the tongue has a lower five-year relative survival rate than cases of the lip and tongue.
-Still, the numbers are considerably high with a 75 percent survival rate for the local stage.
-The rate dips for the regional stage at 38 percent and distant stage at 20 percent.
+Still, the numbers are considerably high.
+For instance, there’s a 75 percent survival rate for local stage oral cancer.
+The rate dips for the regional stage at 38 percent.
+And, distant stage oral cancer has a 20 percent survival rate.
 This is almost 50 percent and 74 percent lower than the local stage rate respectively.

-The average age of developing oral cancer is 62-years-old.
-Still, oral cancer can also affect the people below 55 as more than 25 cases of oral cancer in this age group have been diagnosed.
+The average age of developing oral cancer is 62 years old.
+Still, oral cancer can also affect the people younger than 55.
+After all, 25% of oral cancer cases in this age group have been diagnosed.
 Regarding sex, men are more likely to have oral cancer than women.

-Still, other factors contribute to the development of cancer aside from age and sex.
-Unhealthy lifestyle habits like smoking and excessive alcohol consumption can trigger cancer growth.
-However, individuals without a smoking history and only occasional alcohol intake can still have oral cancer.
+Still, other factors contribute to cancer besides age and sex.
+Unhealthy lifestyle habits such as smoking and excessive alcohol consumption can trigger cancer growth.
+However, individuals without a smoking history and no alcohol intake can still have oral cancer.
 This is especially true for those with a family history of cancer.

 Indicators of oral cancer include swelling or the thickening of an area of the oral cavity.
-It may also present lumps, bumps, eroded areas, and rough spots.
-Likewise, velvety white, red, or white-and red-patches in the mouth, unexplained bleeding, and inexplicable numbness in the face, mouth or neck area are frequent in oral cancer cases.
+It may also present itself as lumps, bumps, eroded areas, and rough spots in the mouth.
+Likewise, velvety white, red, or white-and-red-patches in the mouth may appear.
+One may also experience unexplained bleeding and inexplicable numbness in the face, mouth, or neck area.
 Persistent sores on the face, neck, or mouth which easily bleed can also appear.

-Because of these symptoms, people with oral cancer can have difficulty in chewing or swallowing.
-They might also have difficulty in speaking or moving the jaw and the tongue and feature a change in voice, ear pain, chronic sore throat, and/or dramatic weight loss.
+Because of these symptoms, people with oral cancer can have difficulty chewing or swallowing.
+They might also have difficulty speaking or moving the jaw and the tongue.
+Likewise, they may feature a change in voice, ear pain, chronic sore throat, and/or dramatic weight loss.

-Early detection using an oral cancer screening is imperative in increasing the survival rate from oral cancer.
-A routine dental checkup can help detect abnormalities that can indicate irregularities in the tissue of the neck, head, face, and oral cavity.
+Early detection via oral cancer screening is imperative.
+This can help increase the survival rate of oral cancer.
+A routine dental checkup can help detect abnormalities such as irregular tissue of the neck, head, face, and oral cavity.